opensafely/documentation/docs/copiloting-service.md

 All projects need to have sought and been granted [IG approval](https://www.opensafely.org/policies-for-researchers/) before a copilot can be requested and assigned.
 We also ask that new users complete the OpenSAFEELY [Getting Started guide](https://docs.opensafely.org/en/latest/getting-started/) to ensure that the necessary software can be installed and run on your computer.

 In our experience, copiloting is most successful when the pilot has some experience with coding (e.g., Python, R or Stata), is familiar with collaborative code development via GitHub and is able to commit four weeks or more to their project.
+However, we have had people with the required motivation and enthusiasm, and an existing adjacent skillset, to get results within four weeks.

 If you are unsure whether copiloting will work for your project, contact `team@opensafely.org` or use the [contact form on our website](https://www.opensafely.org/contact/).